Radon

-BK uses an electronic radon testing device superior to others.
-Instead of getting one reading of a 48 hour average, you get 48 readings and a 48 hour average.
-The test reports hourly readings of radon, temperature, humidity, and barometric pressure.
-The unit also has a motion sensing device to deter tampering with the unit.
+When a BK Home Inspections’ Certified Master Home Inspector does a radon test for our clients, we use an electronic radon testing device superior to others.
+Instead of getting one radon gas level reading of a 48 hour average, you get 48 radon gas level readings and a 48 hour average.
+The radon test reports hourly readings of radon, temperature, humidity, and barometric pressure.
+Our radon testing home inspections unit also has a motion sensing device to deter tampering with the unit.

 Radon gas is the leading cause of lung cancer for non-smokers.

-Radon is the leading cause of lung cancer for non-smokers and is estimated to cause about 21,000 lung cancer deaths per year, according to EPA’s 2008 Assessment of Risks from Radon in Homes.
-Radon is a radioactive gas that has been found in homes all over the United States.
-It comes from the natural breakdown of uranium in soil, rock and water and gets into the air you breathe.
+Radon gas is the leading cause of lung cancer for non-smokers, and is estimated to cause about 21,000 lung cancer deaths per year, according to EPA’s 2008 Assessment of Risks from Radon in Homes.
+Radon gas is a radioactive gas that has been found in homes all over the United States.
+It comes from the natural breakdown of uranium in soil, rock, and water, and gets into the air you breathe.
 Radon typically moves up through the ground to the air above and into your home through cracks and other holes in the foundation.
 Radon can also enter your home through well water.
 Your home can trap radon inside.

 EPA Recommends: